meza/Disable-Christmas-Chests/docs/minecraft-version-update-runbook.md

 The previous step created a new folder in the `versions` directory.
 Go to the folder with the new version and update the `gradle.properties` file with the version numbers you've gathered in the preparations step.

+If it failed to create said folder, you can create it manually.

 The block you copied from the FabricMC site should require no changes, paste as is.
 For the rest, please refer to the existing files in the other versions.